Cultivating Excellence Across the Academic Journey

 Managing Stress and Preventing Burnout: Strategies for Sustainable Academic Success

-March 24 | Noon – 1:30 p.m. | In-person
+March 24 | Noon – 1:30 p.m.

-Enjoy lunch and learn practical strategies to manage stress and prevent burnout in academia.
+Enjoy a provided lunch and learn practical strategies to manage stress and prevent burnout in academia.
 This session will offer tools for maintaining well-being, balancing responsibilities and building resilience to support sustainable success in teaching, research and faculty life.

 Weekly Writing Retreat